jcorbin/neovim-termhide/README.md

 ## Usage

-1. Start a new shell terminal `:Term` `:TermSplit` or `:TermVSplit` to split it with the current buffer
+1. Start a new shell terminal `:Term`
 2. Switch back to some other buffer, maybe closing the terminal window first, for example:
    - `<C-\><C-n>` to return to normal mode
    - `<C-w>c` to close the terminal window
    - *NOTE* this does not kill the running terminal, it continues in the background, and can be seen in the buffer list
-3. Run any of `:Term` `:TermSplit` or `:TermVSplit` to show the running shell terminal once more
+3. Return to the running shell terminal with `:Term`
-   - *NOTE* if there is a window already showing the terminal, than these commands focus it and enter insert mode instead of creating a new split, or switching the current window to the existing buffer
+   - *NOTE* if there is a window already showing the terminal, than it is focused in insert mode instead of switching the current window

+May use the `:TermSplit` or `:TermVSplit` commands to work in a split, instead of changing the current window.
+Similarly `:TermHUD` creates a fixed-height bottom window.
+Like `:Term` these commands focus any existing window if possible, rather than creating a new split window.

 You may also specify a different shell to run as in:
 - `:Term zsh`